lshpaner/eda_toolkit/docs/_sources/data_management.rst.txt

 DataFrame Analysis
 -------------------

-**Analyze DataFrame columns, including dtype, null values, and unique value counts.**
+**Analyze DataFrame columns, including data type, null values, and unique value counts.**

+The ``dataframe_columns`` function provides a comprehensive summary of a DataFrame's columns, including information on data types, null values, unique values, and the most frequent values.
+It can output either a plain DataFrame for further processing or a styled DataFrame for visual presentation in Jupyter environments.

-.. function:: dataframe_columns(df, background_color=None, return_df=False)
+.. function:: dataframe_columns(df, background_color=None, return_df=False, sort_cols_alpha=False)

-    Analyze DataFrame columns to provide summary statistics such as data type, null counts, unique values, and most frequent values.

-    This function analyzes the columns of a DataFrame, providing details about the data type, the number and percentage of ``null`` values, the total number of unique values, and the most frequent unique value along with its count and percentage.
-It handles special cases such as converting date columns and replacing empty strings with Pandas ``NA`` values.

     :param df: The DataFrame to analyze.
     :type df: pandas.DataFrame
     :param background_color: Hex color code or color name for background styling in the output DataFrame.
+Applies to specific columns, such as unique value totals and percentages.
 Defaults to ``None``.
     :type background_color: str, optional
-    :param return_df: If ``True``, returns the plain DataFrame with the summary statistics.
+    :param return_df: If ``True``, returns the plain DataFrame with summary statistics.
 If ``False``, returns a styled DataFrame for visual presentation.
 Defaults to ``False``.
     :type return_df: bool, optional
+    :param sort_cols_alpha: If ``True``, sorts the DataFrame columns alphabetically in the output.
+                            Defaults to ``False``.
+    :type sort_cols_alpha: bool, optional

+    :returns:
-    :returns: If ``return_df`` is ``True``, returns the plain DataFrame containing column summary statistics.
-If ``return_df`` is ``False``, returns a styled DataFrame with optional background color for specific columns.
+        - If ``return_df`` is ``True`` or running in a terminal environment, returns the plain DataFrame containing column summary statistics.
+        - If ``return_df`` is ``False`` and running in a Jupyter Notebook, returns a styled DataFrame with optional background styling.
     :rtype: pandas.DataFrame
+    :raises ValueError: If the DataFrame is empty or contains no columns.

+.. admonition:: Notes

+    - Automatically detects whether the function is running in a Jupyter Notebook or terminal and adjusts the output accordingly.
+    - In Jupyter environments, uses Pandas' Styler for visual presentation.
+If the installed Pandas version does not support ``hide``, falls back to ``hide_index``.
+    - Utilizes a ``tqdm`` progress bar to show the status of column processing.
+    - Preprocesses columns to handle NaN values and replaces empty strings with Pandas' ``pd.NA`` for consistency.

 Census Income Example